Alexander Shishlyannikov: Tajikistan

-In January 1993, Colonel Shishlyannikov was appointed as the first defense minister of Tajikistan.
+In January 1993, Colonel Shishlyannikov was appointed the first defense minister of Tajikistan.
 He was among 200 officers brought from Uzbekistan on the orders of Emomali Rahmon.
-One month later on February 23, Shishlyannikov would lead the celebrations in honor of the founding of the Tajik Armed Forces.
-During his tenure, it was expected that he would temporary and would eventually be replaced by Colonel Ramazon Radjabov, his deputy who was in favor with many elite circles.
+One month later on 23 February Shishlyannikov led the celebrations in honor of the founding of the Tajik Armed Forces.
+During his tenure, it was expected that he would be temporary and would eventually be replaced by Colonel Ramazon Radjabov, his deputy who was in favor with many elite circles.

 Shishlyannikov played a key role in the early stages of the Tajik Civil War.
-In later July of that year, he hosted visiting Russian defence minister Pavel Grachev, where he criticized the position of "individual leaders of the CIS countries" for the proposals of the CIS Joint Armed Forces Command to bring peacekeeping forces into the republic being unfulfilled.

-He was relieved of his post on April 7, 1995, being succeeded by Sherali Khayrulloyev.
+In July of that year, he hosted visiting Russian defence minister Pavel Grachev, where he criticized the position of "individual leaders of the CIS countries" for the proposals of the CIS Joint Armed Forces Command to bring peacekeeping forces into the republic being unfulfilled.
+He was relieved of his post on 7 April 1995, being succeeded by Sherali Khayrulloyev.

+Later life and death

+General Shishlyannikov returned to Uzbekistan and served as a senior research fellow at the Center for Military Scientific and Applied Research at the Academy of the Armed Forces.
+He was awarded 3 orders and more than 50 medals and commemorative signs.
+In 2019, he was awarded the Dustlik Order.
+Alexander Shishlyannikov died on 15 September 2023, at the age of 72, in Tashkent, Uzbekistan.
+His funeral ceremony took place on September 16 at the Chirchiq Higher Tank Command and Engineering School, with the Chief of the General Staff of the Armed Forces, Major General Shukhrat Kholmukhamedov in attendance.